Save $$$ and help your favorite charities even more.

+Some say it’s better to give than receive.
 I say, it’s better to give and receive.
 You can both give and receive by using the federal income tax charitable deduction.

 A gift to a qualified charitable organization may entitle you to a charitable contribution deduction against your income tax if you itemize deductions.
 Assuming the gifts are deductible, the actual cost of your gift is reduced by your tax savings.

-For a discussion of tax brackets, see my post called bracketology.
-In short, as of this writing (April 2017), there are seven federal income tax brackets: 10%, 15%, 25%, 28%, 33%, 35% and 39.6%.
+In short, as of March 2017, there are seven federal income tax brackets: 10%, 15%, 25%, 28%, 33%, 35% and 39.6%.
+(For a general discussion of tax brackets, see my post called bracketology.)

 Let’s make these assumptions for all tax brackets and see the savings which result: